Sunilpal9401/Power-BI-SQL-Projects/Music_Store_Analysis/Readme.md

 ```
 ![image](https://github.com/user-attachments/assets/f2eaf83e-b36f-4477-b116-134ec53ef5c8)

-#### Let's invite the artists who have written the most rock music in our dataset.
-Write a query that returns the Artist name and total track count of the top 10 rock bands.
+#### Let's invite the artists who have written the most rock music in our dataset.Write a query that returns the Artist name and total track count of the top 10 rock bands.
 ```sql
 SELECT top 10 artist.artist_id, artist.name,COUNT(artist.artist_id) AS number_of_songs
 FROM track